The House Next Door

 As many commenters have noted, Toy Story mainstay Hamm is not one of the daycare's denizens.
 It's a small but glaringly obvious mistake that your average "6-year-old" could have caught, and arguably a testament to how little attention White was able to muster.

-The comparison to Transformers' "greater opulence" seems beyond dispute—one may prefer the cartoonishly simplified Pixar aesthetic to Michael Bay's retina-searing CGI, but on a purely descriptive level the latter's greater visual complexity is undeniable.
-The question of "thrills" is more subjective.
-Transformers' cinematic spectacle is more viscerally overwhelming, but one could counter that TS3's investment in characterization enables a deeper emotional investment in the action.
-White's criticism about a lack of "human experience" is somewhat nebulous, but preceding an unfavorable comparison to Transformers, it seems willfully perverse.
-Bay's Autobots were barely differentiated characters; one could generously describe them as "archetypal," but even that seems like a stretch.
+The comparison to Transformers’ “greater opulence” seems beyond dispute—one may prefer the cartoonishly simplified Pixar aesthetic to Michael Bay’s retina-searing CGI, but on a purely descriptive level the latter’s greater visual complexity is undeniable.
+The question of “thrills” is more subjective.
+Transformers’ cinematic spectacle is more viscerally overwhelming, but one could counter that Toy Story 3’s investment in characterization enables a deeper emotional investment in the action.
+White’s criticism about a lack of “human experience” is somewhat nebulous, but preceding an unfavorable comparison to Transformers, it seems willfully perverse.
+Bay’s Autobots were barely differentiated characters; one could generously describe them as “archetypal,” but even that seems like a stretch.
 Beyond the literal point of comparison (visual styles), this better-than juxtaposition seems intellectually inconsistent and self-negating.

 Paragraph three: